 Important: The carpark closes at midnight - afterhours exits will incur a fee of $40

-Located on and along the riverside, this suburb has over 9000 residents.
+Located on and along the riverside, Kangaroo Point suburb has over 9000 residents.
 Earlier this year, a number of car parks were demolished in order to make way for a new bikeway and pedestrian path.
 This has created a problem for residents and workers, making finding parking that much more time consuming and tedious, particularly as the public transport options are under construction.

 Perth Parking Challenges